-Dr. Fisher continues to foster innovation in his second year as Chair of the National Academy of Neuropsychology Foundation where his primary goal is to expand knowledge of the Foundation’s mission to a larger community of people, especially those in the military.
+Dr. Fisher fostered innovation in his term as Chair of the National Academy of Neuropsychology Foundation where his primary goal was to expand knowledge of the Foundation’s mission to a larger community of people, especially those in the military.

-He spearheaded two exciting Foundation projects in 2017!
+He spearheaded an exciting Foundation project in 2017!

 "My Dad Got Hurt.
 What Can I Do?"